 Unlike the forward endpoint, Lava does translate request and response bodies on rewrite.
 You send your SDK’s format (e.g. OpenAI

 messages + model); Lava converts to the provider’s format and back.
-The provider never sees your SDK’s schema.Prerequisites: You need a Lava forward token (same as the forward proxy).
-Use your secret key or a generated forward token with
+The provider never sees your SDK’s schema.Prerequisites: You need a Lava secret key (same auth as the forward proxy).
+Use your secret key directly or a forward token for customer billing.
+Pass via

 Authorization: Bearer or x-api-key.When to Use Rewrite vs Forward